Best Cheap Office Work LaptopsUpdated on: June 4, 2019

 My first thought about it was that it’s some kind of cut down budget machine, but it really isn’t.
 It is a 15-inch desktop replacement laptop, powerful enough for any type of work and can also endure 7 hours of work on a single charge.
 Perfect for travel or any job that requires a lot of movement.
-You can also buy an extra battery or find a replacement if you need it for $40, which is awesome.
+You can also buy an extra battery or find a replacement if you need.

 The exterior is made to look like metal, but it is actually textured plastic.
 This texture gives it a very firm grip, thus making it easy to carry around when you switch workplaces or desks.
 It isn’t as light as an Ultrabook, but being 2.14 kg (4.73 pounds) makes it still very lightweight.
 It is also pretty thin with 10.02 inches of thickness.

 On the right side we have an 8x DVD-RW drive, an SD Memory Card reader and a single USB 2.0 port.
 On the right side there is a HDMI port for external monitors, two high speed USB 3.0 ports, a headphone jack and the power connector.

 The 15.6 inch screen has a 1920 x 1080 resolution, which gives a beautiful image for Full HD videos.
 The keyboard has a smooth touch and makes typing very comfortable.